0branch/boron/doc/UserManual.md

 None!
 -----

-A value used to denote nothing.
+None is a type used to denote nothing.
+This is often a return value of functions which search a series but find no matches.

+	)> select [a b] 'c
+	== none

+Most conditional functions treat *none* as a false logic! value.

 Logic!